* This information replaces FIS 002 Definitions

 All BANNER invoices require approval before routing to the Business Center or Business Affairs for final processing.
 The BANNER invoice label/stamp must be completed and attached to all documents.

 FIS documents route to approvers for review.
 The FOAPAL elements and/or dollar amounts determine which queues are required.
-See FIS 1108 Approval Routing for further information.
+For more information, see Fiscal Policy-Rule #03-150-112 Approvals.

 Delegated authority to initiate any individual transaction may be limited to a specified dollar threshold.
 The transaction must not be split in order to avoid a particular process or required approval, and approval should be obtained at the higher authority level if there is a chance that the transaction may exceed the threshold.

 Selected vendors have been contracted by OSU to submit their billings centrally to Business Affairs for processing.
-See FIS 408: Centralized Processing of Expenditures for more information.
+For more information, see Fiscal Policy-Rule #03-140-205 Auto Pay and Fiscal Policy-Rule #03-140-206 Procurement Cards.

 AUXILIARY ENTERPRISE OPERATIONS